artemisia0/artemisia0/README.md

 ## Sup dude!
 I'm a 17 y.o. boy who's going to become not so bad software engineer.
-I've tried many different things to do: 2D/3D game development (without game engine, pure C++ code with some library like OpenGL, SFML...), competitive programming (that is informatics olympiads, contests, problem solving), and many other cool things.
+I've tried many different things to do: 2D/3D game development (without game engine, pure C++ code with some library like OpenGL, SFML...), competitive programming (that is informatics olympiads, contests, problem solving), interpreter (and even compiler) development, and many other cool things.

 ### What I'm doing??
 I am currently learning web development (MERN tech stack, GraphQL API).